Egypt: Egypt under Sadat and Mubarak (1970–2011)

 After the death of Gamal Abdel Nasser in 1970, Anwar Sadat assumed the presidency of Egypt.
 Sadat consolidated his power by marginalising Nasserist and leftist factions, while controlling opposition both secular and religious.
 He shifted Egypt's Cold War alignment from the Soviet Union to the United States, expelling Soviet advisors in 1972, and renamed the country the Arab Republic of Egypt in 1971.
 Sadat launched the Infitah ("open door") economic reforms.
-Some measures of this economic liberalization caused social tensions, most notably the removal of food subsidies in 1977 which sparked widespread bread riots.
+Some measures of this economic liberalisation caused social tensions, most notably the removal of food subsidies in 1977 which sparked widespread bread riots.